 Thin Provisioning changes the game a little bit.
 Similar to the traditional system, Thin Provisioning enabled storage systems also create LUNs which can be then allocated for usage.
 However, when a LUN is created actual physical storage units are not blocked, rather just pointed to.
 So technically even if you create a LUN of 4 TB out of the 6 TB disk space, the LUN, if nothing is actually written in it, will virtually occupy Nil amount of space.
 In simple words, actual storage space is only allocated when a write command is executed on the LUN.

 With this flexibility, even if you have 6 TB of actual storage space available, you can still create 4 LUNs of 4 TB each virtually which will account to 16 TB of storage space.
 The storage space will only be used when actual write operations happen and with good management.
 You can scale up the physical storage space when you understand the LUNs are being utilized at full capacity and make the system infinitely scalable.

 - One needs to be vigilant about LUN utilization.
 Suppose you create LUNs of higher capacity than what is physically available, and if the LUNs are used, you might face a crunch

 - Thin Provisioning gives you the advantage of creating an unlimited number of LUNs to serve more users but can be hellish to efficiently manage them.

-At ResellerClub, our Cloud Hosting makes use of Ceph Storage architecture, within which, Thin Provisioning is one of the key features.
+At ResellerClub, our Cloud Hosting services makes use of Ceph Storage architecture, within which, Thin Provisioning is one of the key features.
 This allows us to not only efficiently utilize storage space and minimize memory wastage but also give you a highly scalable Cloud Hosting environment to handle any kind of load that you can bring to the table.

 Hope this gives you a better understanding of what Thin Provisioning is, how it works and its uses.
 Please feel free to share your questions or feedback in the comments section below and we would be more than happy to address them.
 Stay tuned for more!